Azure/aks-engine-azurestack/docs/topics/update.md

 # Updating Kubernetes Node Pools

+> The `aks-engine-azurestack update` command is not supported on Azure Stack Hub clouds.

 ## Prerequisites

 All documentation in these guides assumes you have already downloaded both the Azure `az` CLI tool and the `aks-engine-azurestack` binary tool.
 Follow the [quickstart guide](../tutorials/quickstart.md) before continuing if you're creating a Kubernetes cluster using AKS Engine for the first time.